All Episodes

 I guess the bullet could just go right through it and not move it, but I haven't seen any evidence that the tent gets hit.

-Yeah, I love don't you love speculation?
+Yeah, I love, don't you love speculation?

-They're saying 30 odd six, 30 odd six.
+They're saying 30-odd six.

-So still it would make if it came, let's say it did come from behind and it was behind the tent, then you would see that that would be some shot, a got a blind shot into nowhere.
+So still, it would make if it came, let's say it did come from behind and it was behind the tent, then you would see that would be some shot, a blind shot into nowhere, but you would see a trajectory.

-Where is this round coming from?
+The trajectory of this round, where is this round coming from?

-Because even the acoustics and people on the ground, well, they weren't letting anyone like you told me, no one was allowed to speak after this.
+Because even the acoustics and people on the ground, well, they weren't letting anyone, like you told me, no one was allowed to speak after this.

-Yeah, is anyone speaking about that?
+Is anyone speaking about that?

-Because that would give you a money about that.
+Because that would give you.

 That's undeniable.